Archaversine/Horcrux/README.md

   -o [OUTPUT ...], --output [OUTPUT ...]
                         Names of output files.
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
-                        How many bytes to load into RAM per file (Default:
+                        1M Default.
+How many bytes to load into RAM per file.
-                        1MB)
+                        Use K, M, G for more units or no unit for bytes.
+  -p PARTS, --parts PARTS
+                        How many parts to split into.
 ```